 E-liquids have gained a lot of popularity in recent years.
 They offer a lot of different flavors for users to enjoy their vaping experience.
-Probably the biggest reason why e-cigarettes and vaping devices have become so popular is that regular cigarette smokers have way more options in terms of flavors with e-liquids than they would have with regular cigarettes.
+Probably the biggest reason why vaping devices have become so popular is that regular cigarette smokers have way more options in terms of flavors with e-liquids than they would have with regular cigarettes.
 However, while this allows addicts to slowly eliminate their nicotine addictions by switching to a safer alternative, there is still a lot of discussions centered on the distribution of these liquids to minors.

 The problem here is that specialist fear that teens who start using e-cigarettes may soon develop a nicotine addiction and switch to regular cigarettes, which could lead to a host of more dangerous health concerns.
 To possibly anticipate this process, the FDA has just released a statement in which they propose to start regulating e-liquids distribution and get rid of e-liquid flavors in hopes of stopping minors from choosing to buy them and then using them as they enjoy the taste.

 The problem is very complex which is why today we are going to be talking about the exact details of the FDA statement, the reasons why such a decision is being taken by the administration, what this will mean for the regular consumer and if there is any backlash for this initiative and why.